h-jpj/ESP_Rehab_Hand_Exoskeleton/README.md

 # ESP32 Rehabilitation Hand Exoskeleton

 A Bluetooth Low Energy (BLE) controlled servo system using ESP32 and React Native mobile app.
 Designed for rehabilitation hand exoskeleton demonstrations with multiple movement patterns and power optimization.
+This is a direct upgrade/fork from the [Stroke-Rehabilitation-Glove](https://github.com/h-jpj/Stroke-Rehabilitation-Glove).

 ## Hardware Requirements